hfdrk/AI-Muhasebi/ROUTES_DOCUMENTATION.md

 All backend routes are prefixed with `/api/v1/` and require authentication (except auth routes).

 ### Health & Config
-- `GET /health` - Health check endpoint
+- `GET /health` - Health check endpoint (returns status and database connectivity)
+- `GET /ready` - Readiness check endpoint (returns 200 only when database is reachable, used by orchestration systems)
 - `GET /api/v1/config/check` - Config check endpoint (development only)

 ### Authentication (`/api/v1/auth`)